McLeodMoores/xl4j/docs/excel-introduction.md

 Percentages too are represented as numbers and their display is just a * 100 formatting filter.
 The % symbol is just a unary suffix operator that divides by 100.

+Currency amounts are also just numbers with a label prefix or postfix - while it might technically be possible to determine the currency format applied to a cell via COM, in practice the format itself isn't really comprehensive enough to reflect ISO currencies accurately so you will need to use a separate cell/column/row to hold currency information (e.g. there's no visual indication to the user of a difference between a US Dollar and any other kind of Dollar).

 ## Input evaluation
 Chains of evaluation